eurisko-us/eurisko-us.github.io/_pages/courses-2022-23.md

         <br><br><a class="body" target="_blank" href="https://justinmath.com/decision-trees">Decision Trees</a>
     </td>
     <td width="30%">
-        <a class="body" target="_blank" href="https://justinmath.com/reduced-search-depth-and-heuristic-evaluation-for-connect-four">Reduced Search Depth and Heuristic Evaluation for Connect Four</a>
+        <a class="body" target="_blank" href="https://justinmath.com/reduced-search-depth-and-heuristic-evaluation-for-connect-four">Reduced Search Depth and Heuristic Evaluation for Connect Four</a> - write the connect four game and construct the heuristic tic-tac-toe player.
+(You don't have to worry about the heuristic connect four player yet.)

         <br><br>We'll have an extra credit competition with connect four next quant week
     </td>